-Unforgotten series 4: What's in store when - lockdown permitting - cold-case crime drama returns to ITV later this year?
+Unforgotten series 4: What's in store when cold-case crime drama returns to ITV?

-The hit crime drama starring Nicola Walker and Sanjeev Bhaskar will return to our screens to solve another historic murder later this year.
+Lockdown-hit filming has restarted and the popular crime drama starring Nicola Walker and Sanjeev Bhaskar will return to our screens to solve another historic murder in 2021.

-Fans of hit crime drama Unforgotten will be thrilled to hear that series four is now in production, hopefully bringing a new cold case for detectives Cassie Stuart and Sunil 'Sunny' Khan (played by Nicola Walker and Sanjeev Bhaskar) to solve to our screens later this year.
+Fans of hit crime drama Unforgotten will be thrilled to hear that series four is now back in production, and that a new cold case for detectives Cassie Stuart and Sunil 'Sunny' Khan (played by Nicola Walker and Sanjeev Bhaskar) will hit our screens in 2021.

 Here’s all you need to know about the forthcoming series 4 of Unforgotten.